andics/dishcoin/README.md

 # DishCoin - dishwashing sagas
+##Note
+All blockchain/BitCoin related for our project can be found at this repositiry: https://github.com/albertoZurini/quantitative_chamber_starthack23

 ### Overview

 DishCoin is an app, powered by Computer Vision, that is made to assess your dishwashing efficiency.